 - Seventy-five percent (75%) of directors should be non-management independents with no direct relationship with the company.
-Independence shall be evidence by (1) not being employed by the company or an affiliate in an executive capacity within the past three years, (2) not being or having been employed with a company or firm that is a paid advisor or consultant to the company, (3) having no personal services contract with the company, and (4) not being an immediate family member related to any current director or senior executive of the company or not being related to several employees of the company. - The audit committee, nominating committee and compensation committee of the board should be comprised entirely of non-management independent directors. - Directors should not take specific action considered particularly detrimental to shareholder interests; should not adopt excessive forms of compensation or severance agreements to protect economic interests of particular executives without approval of shareholders; and, should not adopt or implement excessive defensive measures that entrench management rather that protect shareholder value.
+Independence shall be evidence by (1) not being employed by the company or an affiliate in an executive capacity within the past five years, (2) not being or having been employed with a company or firm that is a paid advisor or consultant to the company, (3) having no personal services contract with the company, and (4) not being an immediate family member related to any current director or senior executive of the company or not being related to several employees of the company. - The audit committee, nominating committee and compensation committee of the board should be comprised entirely of non-management independent directors.
+Specially, withhold support for any director who has served as a former CEO or CFO of the company or its affiliates, or of an acquired company within the past five years, and is a member of the audit or compensation committee. - Directors should not take specific action considered particularly detrimental to shareholder interests; should not adopt excessive forms of compensation or severance agreements to protect economic interests of particular executives without approval of shareholders; and, should not adopt or implement excessive defensive measures that entrench management rather that protect shareholder value.

 The plethora of compensation packages, products or arrangements that constitute poor or offensive compensation practices has expanded, virtually unchecked or challenged.
 Shareholders have reason to be outraged at excessive rewards having no relationship or relevance to performance or merit.
-We believe that such practices should prompt the \withholding of support for the Compensation Committee, and most likely the entire Board when we have identified:
+We believe that such practices should prompt the withholding of support for the Compensation Committee, and most likely the entire Board when we have identified:

-- Employment contracts having egregious multi-year guarantees of bonuses or grants - "Perks" excessively dominating compensation - There is a significant misalignment between CEO pay and company performance ("pay for performance") - Performance metric or criteria being changed during the performance period - Outrageous pension payouts - Excessive severance or new hire compensation packages - Options backdating - Change-in-control payouts without loss of job or significant reduction of job responsibilities - The company fails to include a Say on Pay ballot item when required under SEC provisions, or under the company's declared frequency of Say on Pay - The company fails to include a Frequency of Say on Pay ballot item when required under SEC provisions
+- Employment contracts having egregious multi-year guarantees of bonuses or grants - "Perks" excessively dominating compensation - There is a significant misalignment between CEO pay and company performance ("pay for performance") - Performance metric or criteria being changed during the performance period - Outrageous pension payouts - Excessive severance or new hire compensation packages - Options backdating - Change-in-control payouts without loss of job or significant reduction of job responsibilities - The company fails to include a Say on Pay ballot item when required under SEC provisions, or under the company's declared frequency of Say on Pay - The company fails to include a Frequency of Say on Pay ballot item when required under SEC provisions - The company has adopted a share-based compensation plan without seeking shareholder approval at the AGM following its adoption; or - The company maintains an evergreen plan (including those adopted prior to an initial public offering) and has not sought shareholder approval in the past two years and does not seek shareholder approval of the plan at the meeting.

-Employee Stock Purchase Plans \Supports employee stock purchase plans provided that the plan is available to all employees, the purchase price is not less than 85% of the market price, employees are investing their own funds and the number of shares allocated for the plan does not excessively dilute the ownership interest of current shareholders.
+Employee Stock Purchase Plans Supports employee stock purchase plans provided that the plan is available to all employees, the purchase price is not less than 85% of the market price, employees are investing their own funds and the number of shares allocated for the plan does not excessively dilute the ownership interest of current shareholders.

-Executive & Director Compensation Proposals to adopt or extend executive compensation plans are reviewed on a \case-by-case basis, but any compensation plan must have the overriding purpose of motivating corporate personnel through performance incentives and must not be unduly generous.
-However, \Does not support any compensation plan that excessively consumes corporate resources or is dilutive to earnings and asset values.
+Executive & Director Compensation Proposals to adopt or extend executive compensation plans are reviewed on a $\frac{\text{case-by-case}}{\text{case}}$ basis, but any compensation plan must have the overriding purpose of motivating corporate personnel through performance incentives and must not be unduly generous.
+However, Does not support any compensation plan that excessively consumes corporate resources or is dilutive to earnings and asset values.
 Additional negative factors of a compensation plan include: